WPI-AIM/AIM_Vicon/README.md

 A package to read in Vicon data for analysis.
-This package can be used to read in a CSV file generated from the Vicon motion capture system
+This package can be used to read in a CSV file generated from the Vicon motion capture system.
+It will automatically attempt to interpolate missing data, and can save data back to a csv.

 ## Dependence